sjinno/sjinno.github.io/content/blog/ssh-basics.md

 So let's do that.

-Run `$ touch ~/.ssh/config` to create `config` file, and then open it with your favorite text editor.
+Run `touch ~/.ssh/config` to create `config` file, and then open it with your favorite text editor.

 Copy and paste the following as a template: